Dental Hygiene - Associate of Applied Science

 The contents of this roadmap may vary depending on initial student placement in mathematics and English.
 This is only a suggested plan of study for students, and is not intended as a contract.
 Individual student academic plans may vary.
 Please contact your academic advisor to create a plan that works for you.
 Course availability may vary from fall to spring semester and may be subject to modification or change.

 NOTE: Students must earn a final grade of C- or better in ENGL 1110G Composition I and MATH 1220G College Algebra per DACC guidelines; however, the Dental Hygiene program strongly recommends students earn a C or better in those courses.
 Students must earn a C or better in all other required General Education and Core Requirements.
-In addition, students admitted to the program must receive a final grade of C (77%) or higher to remain in the program.
-Clinical courses have additional requirements that must be met in addition to the grade of C (77%).
+In addition, students admitted to the program must receive a final grade of 77% or higher to remain in the program.
+Clinical courses have additional requirements that must be met in addition to the minimum grade of 77%.

-Students must complete all University degree requirements, which include: General Education requirements and elective credits to total at least 100 credits.
-Developmental coursework will not count towards the degree requirements and/or elective credits, but may be needed in order to take the necessary English and Mathematics coursework.
+Students must complete all University degree requirements, which include: General Education requirements and elective credits to total at least 101 credits.
+Developmental coursework will not count towards the degree requirements and/or elective credits but may be needed to take the necessary English and Mathematics coursework.

 All General Education and Core Requirements must be met before formally applying to the program (approximately 25 credits).